openml/openml-dotnet/README.md

 ```
 See http://www.openml.org/api_docs/#!/data/get_data_id for the list of methods supported by the API.

-Get Involved:
+# Get Involved:
 Contribution to the OpenML package is highly appreciated.
-Please send me an email beforehand so we can coordinate our efforts.
+Please <a href="mailto:jakub.smid@outlook.com?subject=OpenMl">send me an email</a> beforehand so we can coordinate our efforts.

-Send us Feedback:
+# Send us Feedback:
 Found a bug?
 Do you use OpenMl?
-Let us know!
+<a href="mailto:jakub.smid@outlook.com?subject=OpenMl">Let us know! </a>
+Or GitHub issue tracker: https://github.com/openml/dotnet/issues